Savory cheese-filled tortellini in a simple cream sauce with tomatoes, spinach, and sausage! All easily prepared in one pot!

 Can I use frozen spinach?

 Frozen spinach instead of fresh spinach is perfectly fine, so long as it’s properly thawed and drained.

 One Pot Tomato Spinach Tortellini with Sausage

-- 1 lb. of ground sausage (can sub ground chicken or turkey)
+- 1 lb. ground sausage, (can sub ground chicken or turkey)

 - In a large, high-walled skillet over medium heat, brown the sausage (if you purchased sausage links, remove from casings first.).
 Drain the excess grease.

-- Add the cream cheese in chunks so that it melts more evenly.
+- Add the softened cream cheese in chunks so that it melts more evenly.

 - Remove from heat and leave the lid partially on, let the sauce thicken up for about 5 minutes prior to serving.